KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## The goals
 I wanted to create useful code, weights, and documentation that use the paper’s guidance and its binary dataset of crystallization images.
 The code and weights files that I produce might be useful to others because they are in popular technologies.
 The code is in Python, TensorFlow, and Keras.
-The weights files are in HDF5 and ONNX.
+The weights files are in HDF5, the default in Tensorflow, and ONNX, the cross-platform format.
 The details are posted in this project in Markdown language and PNG files.
 [back to top](#content)

 ## The development environment.